Tim Keller (pastor): Apologetics

 Keller's preaching and writing in his apologetics is characterized by a respectful orientation towards an educated and skeptical audience outside the faith.
 His most explicit work on the subject was The Reason for God, which he attributed to thousands of conversations with skeptical New Yorkers over the course of his ministry (Reason, p. xix).

 On creationism, Keller stated that his view is not strictly literal and that evolution is "neither ruled in nor ruled out" in his church.
 Keller wrote on the topic for the BioLogos Foundation.

 Keller's major influences in apologetics included C. S. Lewis, Cornelius Van Til, John Stott, Alvin Plantinga, N. T. Wright, and Miroslav Volf.

 Idolatry

 Another central theme in Keller's teaching was idolatry, based on the teachings of Martin Luther, and John Calvin, the Ten Commandments, and other parts of the Bible.
-Keller stated that contemporary idol worship continues today in the form of an addiction or devotion to money, career, sex, power and anything to which people seek to give significance and satisfaction in life other than God (detailed in his book Counterfeit Gods).
+Keller stated that idol worship is a contemporary phenomenon, that it continues today in the form of an addiction or devotion to money, career, sex, power and anything to which people seek to give significance and satisfaction in life other than God (detailed in his book Counterfeit Gods).